-- Keep the generator outside in a dry, well-ventilated area and away from windows to prevent carbon monoxide poisoning and electric shock. - Wait until the rain has passed before starting a portable generator.
-A wet generator is an electrocution hazard. - PWC does not provide or sell portable generators. - Consult a licensed electrician about proper connection to ensure safety. - Never connect generator to a wall outlet.
-"Backfeed" can occur, putting you and utility workers repairing lines at risk of electrocution. - Keep fuels stored safely in an outside location and away from children.
+- Keep the generator outside in a dry, well-ventilated area and away from windows - to prevent carbon monoxide poisoning and electric shock. - Wait until the rain has passed before starting a portable generator.
+A wet generator is an electrocution hazard. - PWC does not provide or sell portable generators. - Consult a licensed electrician about proper connection to ensure safety. - Never connect generators to a wall outlet.
+"Backfeed" can occur, putting you and utility workers repairing lines at risk of electrocution.